 The curriculum consists of a 76 EC course part, followed by a 44 EC research part in year 2.

 Course part (76 EC)

 The course part of this programme consists of:

-Please note that students cannot be guaranteed a spot in a certain course.
-Some courses may have limitations on the number of students that can enroll in a course.
+In the course list below you can find a description of the specific courses.
+Please note: students cannot be guaranteed a spot in a certain (elective) course.
+Some courses may have limitations on the number of students that can enroll.

 Due to the highly interdisciplinary nature of the programme, teaching methods vary across courses and departments providing them.

 - Small group seminars

 Most of the courses have a final written exam.
 In addition to the final exam, some courses may require a mid-term exam.